slaclab/mps_database/templates/fw_config/README.md

 ------------------------|---------------------------------------------------------------------
-app_id.template         | Configuration of the application ID, used for each analog application dig_app_id.template     | Configuration of the application ID, used for each digital application
+app_id.template         | Configuration of the application ID, used for each analog application dig_app_id.template     | Configuration of the application ID, used for each digital application thresholds_off.template | Defaults all analog threshold to 0 and disabled, used for each analog application